sumardi/Laravel-Guard/readme.md

 ## Installation

-> Before continuing, this package requires Ruby and Rubygems.
+> Before continuing, this package requires Ruby 1.9.2 (or higher) and Rubygems.
 Please install those first

 Install this package through Composer.
 To your `composer.json` file, add: